jenmcquade/lamp-dev/README.md

 `"localSourceRoot": "localSourceRoot": "{YOUR PROJECT FOLDER ROOT}\\src"`
 1. Copy your PHP project files into the _src_ folder
 1. In a terminal, pointed at the root lamp-dev project folder, run `docker-compose up -d`.
 This will run the containers in the background.
 You can use a UI like Kitematic (https://kitematic.com/) to view the container logs.
-1. Begin your debugger and visit http://localhost:8888/{Your_folder_under_./src}
+1. Begin your debugger and visit http://localhost:8081/{Your_folder_under_src}
+1. The Zend MVC Skeleton with Propel can be visited via http://localhost:8080

 ### Services
 1. MariaDB (latest, from base image).
 See _docker-compose.yml_ for login credentials. *This maps your host's port 3366 to the internal port 3306*.
 1. PHP 7.1.6 (based on docker wodby/drupal-php).
 Php.ini config under */usr/local/etc/php*
 1. Apache 2.4.25 (based on docker wodby/drupal-apache:2.4-1.0.0).
-Httpd config uder /usr/local/apache2.  *This maps your host's port 8888 to the internal port 80*.
+Httpd config uder /usr/local/apache2.  *This maps your host's port 8080 to the internal port 80 and host port 8081 to internal port 81.
 1. Adminer (latest, from base image). *This maps your host's port 8888 to the internal port 80*.

 #### Composer